Rohan-cp/kno-logic/README.md

   <img src="https://imgur.com/P2nDq7b.png" width="180">
 </p>

 Kno-logic is a cross-platform mobile app that delivers a daily digest of diverse, curated articles for lifelong learners.
+We hope it can help you break out of your bubble and expose yourself to new topics and interests (maybe point you towards a new hobby!).
 This app was built with [React Native](https://reactnative.dev/) and [Expo](https://expo.io/).
 We plan on publishing to App Store and Android Store soon.

 ## Screenshots
 <p align="center">